sorelmitra/learn/javascript/single-spa/Readme.md

 Start `acme-root`: `cd acme-root && yarn run start`.
 This needs `ancient-lag` to run in order for the MFE to be loaded.
 Order in which you start them does not matter, but when you load the page, both need to be started.

 Start `ancient-lag`: `cd ancient-lag && yarn run start`.

+---

+# Acme-Backend

+This is a minimalist backend for use with the React demo app (ancient-lag).
+It features a house REST API.

+Start it by cd-ing to `acme-backend` and running `yarn run start` or `yarn run watch`.

+---

 # References